askonube/IR-Powershell-Web-Request/README.md

 <img width="1440" alt="Screenshot 2025-06-13 004249" src="https://github.com/user-attachments/assets/059f7db2-73a4-48b8-aa08-c619a7510df6" />

 - There were 5 processes that were created in which PowerShell was used to run a command that contained `Invoke-WebRequest`.

-- A rule was created to monitor any suspiciously repeated login failure attempts.
-Specifically, the rule was to detect at least 10 failed login attempts within a 5-day window.
-The 5-day window was chosen due to the enormous amount of endpoints in the shared cloud environment.
-In such environments, brute force login failures may be distributed over time and across many devices.
-A longer detection window will help aggregate repeated failed login attempts that might be spread out, which will reduce alert fatigue.
+It is safe to assume that this command is pulling from an external URL to download and potentially run a script.

+- A rule was created to monitor any suspiciously created web request.
+Specifically, the rule was to detect any processes that included `Invoke-WebRequest` as one of its commands.
+This command is common to download files or scripts from websites or servers on the internet.
+This would evade traditional defence solutions as these solutions may not be configured to detect these types of commands from PowerShell that is ran on the host machine.

 <img width="727" alt="Pasted image 20250612195543" src="https://github.com/user-attachments/assets/daf7a2c6-10c8-4506-81d1-cafe2dea76f0" />

 - The appropriate Tactics, Techniques and Procedures (TTPs) from the MITRE ATT&CK Framework were selected for this detection rule.
-  - Credential Access (T1110)
+  - Credential Access (TA0002)
-    - Brute Force (T1110)
-      - Password Guessing (T1110.001)
-      - Password Cracking (T1110.002)
+    - Command and Scripting Interpreter (T1059)
-  - Discovery (T1087)
+      - PowerShell (T1059.001)
-    - Account Discovery (T1087)
-      - Local Account Discovery (T1087.001)
+    - Exploitation for Client Execution (T1023)
+  - Command and Control (TA0011)
+    - Application Layer Protocol (T1071)
+      - Web Protocols (T1071.001)
+    - Ingress Tool Transfer (T1105)
-      -
+  - Exfiltration (TA0010)
+    - Exfiltration Over C2 Channel (T1041)

 <img width="547" alt="Pasted image 20250612200020" src="https://github.com/user-attachments/assets/c55cb257-1e0a-4dbc-b9d2-8e077846014b" />

 <img width="550" alt="Pasted image 20250612200103" src="https://github.com/user-attachments/assets/fc28d953-0db0-45d8-8703-e77b86ab37a5" />